VyacheslavKorotach/corda-codes/Accounts/iTMF_PoC_09/README.md

 │6│7│8│                  │ │ │ │
 ```
 The Game will automatically end when one player wins the game.
-You can also run `run vaultQuery contractStateType: net.corda.samples.tictacthor.states.BoardState` at any given time to see the board games stored in vault.
+You can also run `run vaultQuery contractStateType: net.corda.samples.tictacthor.states.SopState` at any given time to see the board games stored in vault.

 now if you want to fast forward the game, Play the following moves in order:
 According to syntax: we should have `http://localhost:8080/submitMove/PeterLi/DavidWinner/3` for the first move below.